drteeth/elixir-es-cqrs/slides.md

 # We're going to take a super quick detour here to talk about DDD as many of the things it has to say apply really well to ES/CQRS

+There is so much more to say about DDD, but I just want to highlight 1 piece:

 ---
 class:

 # Aggregate

-Basically a domain model, but with a few restrictions.
+Basically a domain model, but with a few restrictions about how it can be accessed.

 ---
 class: